 What is Yoba?

-Yoba is a program which is categorized as ransomware.
-Ransomware-type programs are used to extract money from people who have their computers infected with them.
-They are designed to encrypt files and prevent victims from accessing them unless they pay a ransom.
-Yoba was discovered by Alex Svirid.
-Like most programs of this type, it renames encrypted files and creates a ransom note.
-Yoba renames files by adding an email address and ".yoba" extension to their filenames.
-For instance, a file named "1.jpg" gets renamed to "1jpg.[email@example.com].yoba" and so on.
-Ransom note can be found in a text file named "!=How_recovery_files=!.txt".
+Discovered by Alex Svirid, Yoba is categorized as ransomware.
+Ransomware-type programs are used to extort money from people with infected computers.
+They are designed to encrypt files and prevent access unless victims pay the ransom.
+Like most programs of this type, Yoba renames encrypted files and creates a ransom message.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: